kosonocky/CheSS/README.md

 If you wish to obtain copies of these files, please contact clayton.kosonocky@utexas.edu.
 We may host these files on a separate storage platform, in which case we will post a link here.

+## License Header
+License for CheSS repository, a chemical language model embedding-based chemical similarity search utilizing alternatively canonicalized queries.
+Copyright (c) 2023 Board of Regents, The University of Texas System Clayton W. Kosonocky, Aaron L. Feller, Andrew D. Ellington

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 ## Citation <a name="citations"></a>
 ```bibtex